 New Zealand’s Government around Prime Minister Jacinda Ardern has declared a climate emergency, vowing to introduce measures accordingly, such as the electrification of transport, first in the governmental fleet.
 Australia is also looking at electrification.

 ++ The article has been updated, please scroll down for the latest information. ++

 Prime Minister Ardern said this was a “declaration based on science” when announcing the climate emergency earlier this week in the House.
 “We must act with urgency,” she told MPs in New Zealand before challenging them to be on the “right side of history”.

-The Government will require all its agencies and ministries to buy electric vehicles only, operating towards the goal to make the entire public sector carbon neutral within the next five years.
+The Government will require all its agencies and ministries to buy electric vehicles only, operating to make the entire public sector carbon neutral within the next five years.
 The Government currently has nearly 16,000 vehicles in the fleet, according to local media.

 Another large order just got in this week, this time from Wellington.
-The Greater Wellington Regional Council on Thursday declared it would not consider bids from any bus company running diesel vehicles when the current contracts expire in 2027.
+On Thursday, the Greater Wellington Regional Council declared it would not consider bids from any bus company running diesel vehicles when the current contracts expire in 2027.
 The announcement came one day after the central Government declared said climate emergency.
 It is also more ambitious than previous schedules to decarbonise and would mean a total of 665 electric buses running across New Zealand’s capital region in seven years.
 A recent order through service provider Metlink will see 98 new e-buses arrive in Wellington between mid-2021 and early 2023.

 Over to Australia

 We also see similar initiatives in Australia.
-New South Wales Minister for Transport, Andrew Constance, has fast-forwarded the transition of the state’s bus fleet to electric to 2030.
+New South Wales Minister for Transport, Andrew Constance, has fast-forwarded the state’s bus fleet’s transition to electric to 2030.
 The NSW Government owns 8,000 buses.